 A Business Knowledge Model is represented in a DRD as a rectangle with two clipped corners, normally drawn with solid lines, as shown in Table 1.
-Implementations MUST be able to label each Business Knowledge Model by displaying its Name, and MAY be able to label it by displaying other properties such as its Description.
-If displayed, the label MUST be clearly inside the shape of the DRD element.
+Implementations MUSTSHALL be able to label each Business Knowledge Model by displaying its Name, and MAY be able to label it by displaying other properties such as its Description.
+If displayed, the label SHALL be different from the labels of all the DRD elements in the same DRD and MUSTSHALL be clearly inside the shape of the DRD element.